-As noted in section A.1.2, on 1 February 2019 the Company entered into a quota share reinsurance arrangement with AIIDAC in consideration of a premium of £807m.
-The impact this has had on premiums, the change in provision for unearned premiums and insurance liabilities, and fee and commission expense shown in the above table, is detailed below, excluding the effect of the Company's existing 50% quota share arrangement with AIIL.
+On 1 February 2019 the Company entered into a quota share reinsurance arrangement with the Company's wholly owned subsidiary AIIDAC in consideration of a premium of £807m.
+The impact this had on the comparative 2019 premiums, the change in provision for unearned premiums and insurance liabilities, and fee and commission expense shown in the above table, is detailed below, excluding the effect of the Company's existing 50% quota share arrangement with Aviva International Insurance Ltd (AIIL).

-Year ended 31 December 2019 £m Gross written premiums 807 Net change in provision for unearned premiums (199) Change in insurance liabilities, net of reinsurance (636) Fee and commission expense, net of reinsurance 28 Net impact on underwriting profit -
+Year ended 31 December 2019 £m Gross written premiums 807 Net change in provision for unearned premiums (199) Change in insurance liabilities, net of reinsurance (636) Fee and commission expense, net of reinsurance 28 Net impact on underwriting profit

-The Company's net written premiums, excluding the initial impact of the entering into the quota share reinsurance arrangement with AIIDAC, are broadly stable with 1% growth in UK general insurance and 2% growth in UK Health offset by the impact of the transfer of the Ireland branch business to AIIDAC.
-The increase in the UK has been driven by continued solid growth in Commercial Lines, in particular in non-motor (within fire and other damage to property and general liability), across both Small & Medium Enterprises (SME) and Global Corporate & Specialty (GCS) businesses, while UK personal lines premiums have reduced, notably in the Direct and Broker markets, reflecting pricing discipline and targeted reductions in poor performing segments, offset by continued growth in Aggregator and Strategic Partners.
+The Company's net written premiums, excluding the initial impact of the entering into the quota share reinsurance arrangement with AIIDAC, are broadly stable with 1% growth in UK general insurance offset by reductions in Ireland general insurance and UK Health.
+The increase in the UK has been driven by strong growth in Commercial Lines, across both Small & Medium Enterprises (SME) and Global Corporate & Specialty (GCS) businesses.
+Personal lines premiums have reduced in the UK and Ireland as COVID-19 disrupted new business for the Company's distribution partners combined with the remediation or exit of unprofitable business in poor performing segments as we execute our simplification strategy.